vechain/thor-devkit.py/README.md

 # VeChain Thor Devkit in Python 3

 Python 3 Library to assist development on VeChain.
+Python 3.6+

 # Install
 ```bash